winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

     PARENT.child

-The parent asset issuer owns the child namespace and can create any PARENT.xxx.
-Such child assets can only be created by the issuer of ``PARENT``.
+The parent asset controller owns the child namespace and can create any PARENT.xxx.
+Such child assets can only be created by the controller of ``PARENT``.
 Both PARENT and child assets can be both MPA's or UIA's.

 .. _asset-faq4: